 Despite numerous sequels, the original Rocky stands the test of time thanks to the dazzling script and Stallone's amazing performance.
 This isn't necessarily a movie about boxing.
 It's a movie about how the little guy can accomplish the impossible if only he tries hard enough.

 - Cast: Kevin Costner, Susan Sarandon, Tim Robbins

-A sports flick with plenty of romance, Bull Durham revolves around Crash Davis, a veteran catcher in baseball, who is hired to coach a dim-witted beginner.
-Things get complicated when both of them get involved with a groupie who loves the sport.
+A sports flick with plenty of romance, Bull Durham revolves around Crash Davis, a veteran catcher in baseball who is hired to coach a dim-witted beginner.
+The situation gets complicated when both of them get involved with a groupie who loves the sport.

 Besides perfectly capturing the essence of baseball, the movie is often hilarious and endlessly quotable.
 Plus, the acting is top-notch, which is probably why Bull Durham is still widely regarded as one of the best sports movies of all time.

 - Cast: Ralph Macchio, Pat Morita, Elisabeth Shue

 Fun for the entire family, this 80s classic focuses on a teenager who is taught karate to help defend himself and compete in a tournament against his bullies.
 It's a movie that seamlessly makes multi-generational friendship seem authentic, with the main emphasis being on the special bond that blooms between the teen and his karate instructor, Mr Miyagi.